hamptonpieryc/website/content/docs/club-rules.md

 addition to their vote as a member.

 ## 9. SELECTION OF AUDITOR:
-The members shall elect in Financial General Meeting an independent person to act as auditor until the next Financial General meeting.
-The Auditor so elected shall audit the accounts and the Annual Balance Sheet of the Club when called upon to do so and shall give such certificate of assurance as to the accuracy of the said accounts as shall be required by the law or by the General Management Committee.
-If either unable or unwilling to act the Auditor shall inform the General Management Committee who shall appoint a substitute to hold office until the termination of the next Financial General Meeting.
+The members shall elect in FGM an independent person to act as auditor until the next FGM.
+The Auditor so elected shall audit the accounts and the Annual Balance Sheet of the Club when called upon to do so and shall give such certificate of assurance as to the accuracy of the said accounts as shall be required by the law or by the GMC.
+If either unable or unwilling to act the Auditor shall inform the GMC who shall appoint a substitute to hold office until the termination of the next FGM.

 ## 10. SAILING COMMITTEE:
-The General Management Committee shall, after its election each year, select not less than fve members of the Club, two of whom may be non-voting members, who with the Executive Officers shall form a Sailing Committee.
+The GMC shall, after its election each year, select not less than fve members of the Club, two of whom may be non-voting members, who with the Executive Officers shall form a Sailing Committee.
 Five members present shall form a quorum.
 This committee shall have the responsibility for the setting and management of yacht races and shall formulate the rules